rapid7/insightconnect-plugins/plugins/recorded_future/help.md

 ```

 #### List IP Addresses Risk Rules

-This action is used to list available filtration rules for IP address risk lists.
+This action is used to list available filtration rules for IP address risk lists

 ##### Input